sdroege/gstreamer-rs/docs/gstreamer-controller/docs.md

 waveforms as control values.

-To use `LFOControlSource` get a new instance by calling `LFOControlSource::new`, bind it to a `gobject::ParamSpec` and set the relevant properties.
+To use `LFOControlSource` get a new instance by calling `LFOControlSource::new`, bind it to a `glib::object::ParamSpec` and set the relevant properties.

 All functions are MT-safe.